PzKpfwIVB/Utilities/README.md

 ### colours ###

 Adds the [standard R colour palette](https://r-charts.com/colors/) to Qt applications.
 It provides a singleton object named Colours, with attribute access to all the colours of R's *colors()* function.
 These can be conveniently selected from a colour selector dialog, either from a drop-down list (by name) or from a grid (by visual selection).
-Based on this selector there is a colour scale creator dialog, where from a number of selected colours and set numer of steps a colour scale can be defined for further use e.g. for plotting.
+Based on this selector there is a colour scale creator dialog, where from a number of selected colours and set number of steps a colour scale can be defined for further use e.g. for plotting.

 ### theme ###